d1c/Election_Analysis_Challenge/README.md

 # Election Analysis

 ## Overview of Election Audit
 The purpose of this project is to audit the results of an election to confirm the winner and provide additional details about the election.
-The data for the audit and analysis comes from a CSV file that contains three pieces of information per row (Ballot ID, County, & Selected Candidate).
+The data for the audit and analysis comes from a CSV file.
+Each row of the CSV file represents one ballot or vote containing three pieces of information per row (Ballot ID, County, & Selected Candidate).
 The ballots will be counted to report on the number of votes each candidate received and confirm the winner.
 Additional information will also be provided such as county voting statistics from the election.

 ## Election Audit Results